-In addition, large hail and large, dark and low-lying clouds are also signs that a tornado is imminent, as well as strong winds with roars that sound similar to a freight train.
+In addition, large hail and large, dark and low-lying clouds are also signs a tornado may be imminent, as well as strong winds with roars that sound similar to a freight train.

-Seek refuge in a small, interior room without windows on the lowest level of a home if a safe room is not available, according to FEMA.
+Seek refuge in a small, interior room without windows on the lowest level of a home, should a safe room not be available, according to FEMA.

 Take additional cover by shielding your head, neck and arms, and putting materials such as furniture and blankets around you.